LR 2200-1 Authorization of Bankruptcy Appellate Panel (BAP) to Hear and Determine Appeals

 - The position of the opponent(s) with respect to the motion or why the moving party has been unable to obtain a statement of such position(s).

-Appellant's failure to file a memorandum timely may result in the dismissal of the appeal.
-A memorandum received after the due date may be stricken unless it is accompanied by a motion for an extension of time and the motion is granted.
-The court has no obligation to consider a late memorandum.
+Appellant's failure to file a brief timely may result in the dismissal of the appeal.
+A brief received after the due date may be stricken unless it is accompanied by a motion for an extension of time and the motion is granted.
+The court has no obligation to consider a late brief.
 Sanctions may be imposed, such as the waiver of oral argument, monetary sanctions, or dismissal.

 |Amendment History to LR 2200|